stlab/adobe-contract-checks/README.md

 Checking postconditions is practically the entire raison d'être of unit tests, and many good frameworks for unit testing exist.
-Adding a postcondition check to this library would just create confusion about where postcondition checks should go and the true purpose of unit testing.
-Also postcondition checks for most mutating functions need to makes an initial copy of everything being mutated, which can be prohibitively expensive even for debug builds.
+Adding a postcondition check to this library would just create confusion about where postcondition checks belong and about the purpose of unit testing.
+Also, postcondition checks for most mutating functions need to make an initial copy of everything being mutated, which can be prohibitively expensive even for debug builds.

 ### Why This Library Does Not Throw Exceptions